-When people hear of surfactant research in the oil and gas industry, they most likely think of surfactant flooding.
-An emerging area of surfactant application in the industry is as a conformance improvement agent.
-Digitalization is going to impact every industry in the next 5–10 years.
 The oil and gas industry needs a lot more data scientists today than a year ago, so a person with the right qualifications and experience is the need of the industry today.
 Author of the Pulitzer Prize winner The Prize, Daniel Yergin is an energy luminary whose achievements promote the international understanding of energy and its economics.
 Getting promoted to manager represents a tremendous vote of confidence and also raises the stakes for the professional involved.
 What are some skills you can acquire and knowledge you can gain before the sink-or-swim situation?
 Production of formation sand is one of the oldest problems in oil and gas industry.

 Appomattox begins production below cost and ahead of schedule in another optimistic sign of the offshore sector’s rebound.
 Shell made its sixth discovery from the Norphlet formation in the deepwater Gulf of Mexico, where the firm’s newly arrived Appomattox platform just 13 miles away presents a tieback opportunity.